 Understand the Finance Act 2025 update for two self-occupied house properties and how homeowners should prepare records for AY 2026-27 filing.

 This guide is intended for Indian taxpayers, founders, and finance teams working through the changes introduced by the Income-tax Act, 2025 and Finance Act 2025.
-It is an educational readiness note — not a guarantee of any particular tax outcome or a substitute for professional filing advice.
 Always verify the position against the official portal, notified forms, and the actual documents in front of you.

 Understanding what the change means in practice